Geographical segregation: Legal segregation

-Social segregation
+Social segregation and gentrification

 Segregation can also be caused by social factors that become evident as they happen, but are not necessarily government sanctioned.
 This could be things like informal ghettos, or simply rich neighborhoods.
 In terms of land capital, over time in a given area, humans will settle down and buy or take land.
 Some privileged people will acquire better land (that is, more arable, proximate to potential capital, more pleasing views).
-Demand for these nicer habitats drives up prices, and areas deemed “better” based solely on geography become inherently exclusionary in their population makeup.
+Demand for these nicer habitats drives up prices, and areas deemed "better" based solely on geography become inherently exclusionary in their population makeup.

 West Point Grey, an area of Vancouver Canada, is in part rich because of the views offered of Downtown Vancouver, the Gulf Islands, and its location near the water and University of British Columbia.
 Wealthy people had the resources to pay for advantages, and subsequently drove up prices.
 Examples of this can be seen all over the world.
 Geographical segregation is not always defined by the sightline of places.
 It also occurs around certain structures, or simply in areas that are specifically developed with an income bracket in mind.

+These social factors are commonly attributed to the impacts of gentrification.
+Gentrification is the process in which the makeup of a community is changed.
+These changes include racial identity, economic status, and level of education.
+Generally, gentrification occurs in communities that are low-income and a majority-minority population.
+It begins when affluent families, usually of white racial identity, move into these lower-income neighborhoods and invest their money into the community.
+These improvements to the community consist of reconstructing public transit, the businesses within downtown areas, and the houses in neighborhoods.
+This raises the overall investment value of the area, which increases the living costs.
+Which in turn, causes the original low-income residents to be displaced, due to the unaffordability.
+It can also create physical health issues for the original residents.
+As they are segregated in areas typically near factors or construction zones, exposing them to toxins.
+The Center for Disease Control and Prevention has issued that gentrification is a public health issue.

 Another segregation term, the ghetto, has been used in many different contexts over time, generally meaning any physical part of a city predominantly occupied by any particular group of people.
 It implies that the group may be looked down upon and segregated purposefully.
 This does not mean that all ghettos are built up communities and buildings specifically for a segregation purpose, although many are.
 In the case of the United States, segregation of the African-American community was to a degree due to white flight out of the cities, rather than forcing African-Americans to live in the downtown cores.